BHznJNs/flutter_android_template/README.md

     <br />
 </div>

-This is a template for building Flutter applications for Android.
-It provides a basic structure and includes common configurations (language and dynamic theme) to help you get started quickly.
+This is a template for building Flutter applications for Android, which includes basic dynamic themes, theme settings, language settings and GitHub Actions scripts.

-## Getting Started
+## How to Use

 ### Initiation